darklife/darkriscv/README.md

 In the software side, a small shell is available with some basic commands:

 - led: increment the led register
-- bug: show the last instruction which tried write in the rom area (useful for debug)
+- bug: show the last instruction which tried write in the rom area
 - clear: clear the display
 - heap: dump the heap area
 - stack: dump the stack area